br00ks/knapsack-genetics-algorithm/README.md

-# Solving the 0-1 Knapsack problem with Genetics algorithm
+# Solving the 0-1 Knapsack problem using Genetics algorithm
 Solve 0-1 knapsack problem with genetics algorithm

 This project is supposed to show an algorithm to solve the 0-1 knapsack problem with genetics algorithms.